Speakers

 Asheboro, NC–2 hour travel radius, or further with advances notice

-Past Master of St. John's Lodge No. 3 and Pilot Lodge No. 493, an Officer of Sophia Lodge No. 767, and member of Lux Libertas Lodge No. 772
+Senior Grand Deacon, Past Master of St. John's Lodge No. 3 and Pilot Lodge No. 493, and member of Sophia Lodge No. 767 and Blackmer Lodge no. 127

-Avaliable Programs: 1) Building a Masonic Edifice, Cornerstones of a Strong Lodge; 2) Charles F. Bahnson, The man behind the Bahnson Manual; 3) The Power of Free Masonry: The effects of positive energy in our fraternity; 4) The Art of Memorization: Techniques for improving our Ritual; 5) Coaches Clinic: Training for Improving our Coaches; 6) Saint John’s 1, 2, or 3?
-The mystery behind the number!
+Avaliable Programs: 1) Building a Masonic Edifice, Cornerstones of a Strong Lodge 2) Charles F. Bahnson, The man behind the Bahnson Manual 3) The Power of Free Masonry: The effects of positive energy in our fraternity 4) The Art of Memorization: Techniques for improving our Ritual 5) Coaches Clinic: Training for Improving our Coaches 6) Light in Masonry 7) The Virtue of Justice

 Read More Contact Speaker